 Please do not bring a dog that is ill to Roverwood Ranch.
 Our mission is to provide our clients’ pets with a safe, clean, and stimulating environment for Day Play and Overnight Stays.
 A dog that is not feeling well is an unhappy guest and poses a risk to our other clients’ pets, especially our older canine guests.
 If your dog is exhibiting any symptoms such as coughing, diarrhea, nasal discharge, vomiting, or any obvious health issue, we ask that they not return to Roverwood Ranch until they are well.

-We require an “all clear” on fecal tests, and if we see signs of Giardia (bloody stools), or worms we ask that you have that checked and do not bring your dog back until your dog has been given a clean bill of health from your vet.
+We recommend an “all clear” on fecal tests, and if we see signs of Giardia (bloody stools), worms or unusual stool characteristics we ask that you have that checked and do not bring your dog back until your dog has been given a clean bill of health from your vet.

 If your dog is boarding with us and experiences diarrhea, excessive vomiting, injury, or other signs of illness worthy or vet attention, you will be notified immediately.
 If you are not reachable, your emergency contact will be notified.
 We will transport to your personal vet if possible.
 If after hours or your vet is unavailable and the situation is emergent, we will transport your dog to the closest available alternative.
 Veterinary costs incurred will be your responsibility.